Studio of

 Private Collection, France, until 2025.

 Jean-Antoine Houdon’s bust of George Washington is as iconic a sculptural image of the first President as Gilbert Stuart’s is on canvas.
 Famed through its many reproductions in later casts in plaster and bronze, as well as from derivations by other artists, it conveys the humanity and nobility of the man, without the historical trappings associated with royalty or power.
 Contemporary examples by Houdon or from his studio are of the greatest rarity.
-The present work is a recently discovered example, having emerged from a private French collection.
+The present work is an extremely fine unpublished example, carved in the white Seravezza marble that the sculptor consistently used.

 Houdon considered his portrait of Washington the most important commission of his career.
 The circumstances of its genesis are well known.
 After the conclusion of the War of Independence and the signing of the Treaty of Paris in 1783, Congress voted to honor Washington with a bronze equestrian statue.
 Thomas Jefferson recommended Houdon for the work, but because of the new country’s war debt, the project was soon abandoned.
 The following year the Virginia legislature apportioned funds for a marble statue of Washington to be housed in the State Capitol in Richmond.
 Houdon was then proposed for the project by both Jefferson and Benjamin Franklin.
 Franklin, then resident in Paris, had already been sculpted by Houdon and Jefferson had recently come to know the artist upon his arrival in France that year.
 A painted portrait of Washington by Charles Willson Peale (now lost) was sent to Paris to serve as a model for Houdon, but the sculptor insisted that he study his subject from life.
 As Washington was unwilling to leave the United States, Houdon proposed to undertake the journey to Virginia.
 In July 1785, accompanied by Benjamin Franklin, Houdon set sail for Philadelphia—a sea journey lasting four weeks.
 From Philadelphia Houdon traveled to Mount Vernon, where, with the assistance of three members of his studio, he remained from October 2nd to October 19th.